Hire a Criminal Immigration Lawyer To Fight Deportation

 When the federal government determines an individual never had or has lost the privilege of remaining America, it may begin a formal removal process.
 In most cases, people facing deportation charges are undocumented immigrants or other nonresidents and noncitizens.
 However, permanent residents may also have their green cards revoked.

 In fact, though it is against American immigration law and international laws, agents have even attempted to deport legitimate American citizens.
-One well-known case of this took place over 2018-2019.
+One well-known case of this took place in 2018-2019.
 An American-born veteran of Guatemalan descent was arrested for reportedly trespassing.
 The U.S. Immigration and Customs Enforcement allegedly tried to deport him to Mexico.
 It attempted this despite the fact that he had his passport with him at the time and confirmed that he was an American citizen.

 American citizens often do not take deportation orders seriously because they know their rights.
 However, as this case shows, without an experienced attorney to fight the deportation order, ICE may try to proceed.